shahriar-rahman/Python-MySQL-Beginners-Guide/README.md

 <br/>

 ### ◘ Installing MySQL
 For the database to function, Python requires a MySQL driver to access the MySQL database.
-In order to install the Python-mysql-connector module, PIP and Python must be preinstalled.
-Afterward, run the below command in the terminal.
-In Jupyter, the console commands can be executed by the ‘!’ sign before the command within the cell.
+In order to install the *Python-mysql-connector* module, **pip** and **Python** must be preinstalled.
+In **Jupyter Notebook**, the console commands can be executed by the *‘!’* sign before the command within the cell.
 To install any modules effectively, the *sys* python package is imported `import sys`.
-Next the following command is used to confirm the installation,
+Next, the following command is used to confirm the installation:
 ```
 > !{sys.executable} -m pip install mysql-connector-python
 ```
-Then, the MySQL server can be connected using the *connect()* function.
+Lastly, the MySQL server can be connected using the *connect()* function.
 Note that the *username* and *password* fields are user-defined.
 The code below illustrates proper evaluation procedure of the MySQL connection:
 ```py3
 # Importing required libraries
 import mysql.connector